Extension of Arakelyan's Theorem: Description of Arakelan sets

-\textbf{Remark 1.} It is important to note that a $G-$ hole of $F$ is essentially a bounded connected component of the complement (a hole) whose boundary does not intersect with the boundary of $G$.
-Now that we defined what a hole is in the setting of Arakeljan's theorem on an arbitrary domain, we are ready to define Arakeljan sets. \textbf{Definition 2.} Let $G$ be an arbitrary domain and let $F$ be a relatively closed subset, then we call $F$ an Arakeljan set if: \begin{enumerate} \item The set $F$ has no $G-$holes. \item For any connected compact set $K\subset G$ such that $\partial K$ is the union of disjoint jordan curves\footnote{So that locally, the neighborhood around any point on $\partial K$ looks like an open interval.}, the set $H\equiv\lbrace \bigcup \lbrace h\rbrace :h \text{ is a $G$-hole of }F\cup K\rbrace$ can be contained in a compact subset of $G$. \end{enumerate}

-\textbf{Remark 2.} Clearly since the boundary of $G-$holes does not intersect with the boundary of $G$, it follows that if $H$ has only a finite number of $G-$holes and $F$ has no $G-$holes, then $F$ is an Arakeljan set.
-Additionally, it follows that if $F$ has no $G-$holes and it fails to be an Arakeljan set, then either $H$ must be unbounded or $\partial H\cap \partial G\not=\emptyset$. \\ Now, in order to compare our definition with the more topologically flavored definition presented in (\cite{GA}, p.
+In the proof of {Arakeljan's Theorem} in (\cite{GA}, p.
+142-144) the definition used for $F$ to be an Arakeljan set is different than {Definition 2}.
+The definition used in (\cite{GA}, p.
+142) is more topological but it turns out that both definitions are equivalent.\\ Now, in order to compare {Definition 2} with the more topologically flavored definition presented in (\cite{GA}, p.
 142), we will need to some tools from topology.
 To this end let us recall the \emph{Alexandroff compactification} of an arbitrary domain $G\subset \mathbb{C}$.
 The set $G^*$ is defined by introducing the point $\infty$ so that $G^*=G\cup \lbrace\infty\rbrace$.
-The topology of $G^*$ is defined to consist from the open sets of $G$ and in addition all the sets that are complements of compact subsets $K\subset G$.
-Under this topology one may check that $G^*$ is compact.\\ We are ready now to provide the definition of an Araklejan set as presented in (\cite{GA}, p.
-142).
+The topology of $G^*$ is defined to consist from the open sets of $G$ and in addition all the sets that are compliments of compact subsets $K\subset G$.
+Under this topology one may check that $G^*$ is compact.
+Now we are ready to provide the definition of an Araklejan set as presented in (\cite{GA}, p.
+142). \textbf{Definition 3.} The conditions given on the set $F$ to be an Arakeljan set are: \begin{enumerate} \item$G^*\setminus F$ is connected. \item$G^*\setminus F$ is locally connected at $\infty$. \end{enumerate}